cl33per/Amazon-alike/README.md

 The start of the Amazon-like opens with three menu selection
 ![Customer View](demo/MainMenu.png)
-### Packages Used
-mysql
-pixl-cli
-chalk
-inquirer

 ### Importnat before running

 Before running the program you need to install the packages.
 Specififcly mysql and inquirer.
 Running `npm i` should do the trick!
-Then simply upload the sql scritps and import the product_data.csv and dfepartment_data.csv provided and can your own local enviorment
+Then simply upload the sql scritps and import the product_data.csv and dfepartment_data.csv provided and can your own local enviorment.

+Enjoy!

 ### Customer View
 ![Customer View](demo/CustomerView.png)